Wrap dependency system manual

 • url - name of the wrap-git repository to clone.
 Required.

 • revision - name of the revision to checkout.
-Must be either: a valid value (such as a git tag) for the VCS's checkout command, or (for git) head to track upstream's default branch.
+Must be either: a valid value (such as a git tag) for the VCS's checkout command, or (for git) HEAD to track upstream's default branch.
 Required.

 Specific to wrap-git